How Advance Sales can Reduce Profits: When to Buy, When to Sell, and What Price to Charge: Appendix

-Recall that we denoted $v_0=u_0-k_0.$ For any given $v_0,$ if we look at the numerator as a function of $k,$ then, as explained, for $k_0=u_0-v_0$ (corresponding to the right end point $v_0=u_0-k_0$ of Region 3 when $k=k_0$), the numerator equals $0.$ We wish to prove that given $v_0,$ \ for all $k>k_0,$ the numerator is decreasing as a function of $k,$ and therefore is negative.
+Recall that we denoted $v_1=u_0-k_0.$ For any given $v_1,$ the numerator evaluated at $k_0=u_0-v_1$ (corresponding to the right end point $v_1=u_0-k_0$ of Region 3 when $k=k_0$) equals $0.$ We wish to prove that, given $v_1$, the numerator for all $k>k_0$ decreases with $k$ and is therefore negative.
 This will be proved shortly and is demonstrated in Figure~\ref{F202}.

-In Figure~\ref{F202} which presents the numerator for $k=2,4,6,8,10,$ we see that at $v_0=1.81449$ the numerator equals zero for $k=k_0=2,$ (upper line), and then for increasing $k,$ the value of the numerator decreases (and is thus negative as claimed).
-Note also that the length of Region 3, increases with $k.$ This is so, since for all $k>0,$ the left end of Region 3, is $1,$ and the right end is $u-k$ which equals $\frac{\ln{u}}{1-\frac{1}{u}},$ which increases with $u$ and thus with $k$.
-In particular when $k\to 0,$ the right end $u(k)-k\to 1,$ and so when $k=0,$ Region 3 is empty (since it consists of $1<v_0<1$).
+Figure~\ref{F202} which presents the numerator for $k=2,4,6,8,10$ shows that at $v_1=1.81449$ the numerator equals zero for $k=k_0=2$ (upper line); for increasing $k$ the value of the numerator declines (and is thus negative as claimed).
+Note also that the length of Region 3 increases with $k.$ The increase arises because for all $k>0$ the left end of Region 3 is $1,$ and the right end is $v(k)-k=\frac{\ln{v(k)}}{1-\frac{1}{v(k)}}$ which increases with $v(k)$ and thus with $k$.
+In particular when $k\to 0,$ the right end $v(k)-k\to 1,$ and so when $k=0$ Region 3 is empty (since it consists of $1<v_1<1$).